canonical/ubuntu-pro-client/docs/howtoguides/fix_scenarios.rst

 Next steps
 ----------

-We have successfully encountered and resolved the main scenarios that you might find when you run ``pro fix``.
+You have learned about the various scenarios that ``pro fix`` might encounter to be ready to undertand what is happening when using it in a variety of situations.

 If you need more information about this command, please feel free to reach out to the Ubuntu Pro Client team on ``#ubuntu-server`` on